pthawng/E-Commerce/storefront/README.md

   * In-browser caching and Background Syncing of *Server State* (e.g., live product pricing) using TanStack Query.
   * UI routing and the immediate visual handling of external Gateway redirects (VNPay/PayPal).
 * **Does NOT Own:**
-  * Financial truth or strict order summation (it always yields to backend calculations).
+  * Financial truth, pricing, or order sum calculations (yielding fully to backend snapshots).
+  * Storage of Access/Refresh Tokens (delegated entirely to secure `HttpOnly` cookies, preventing XSS).
   * Direct interaction with PGSQL or Redis.
   * Private webhook validations or cryptographic signatures.